virtopiarvn/raptoreum/whitepaper/README.md

 # Raptoreum: Combining Smart Contracts and Ravencoins Assets For Automated Trustless Transfers

 ## Introduction:
-Raptoreum is being designed to be a melding of Ravencoin and Smart Contracts, in doing so bringing together the strengths of Ravencoin and Ethereum into a very powerful, flexible, and secure platform.
+Raptoreum is being designed to be a melding of Ravencoin and Smart Contracts, in doing so bringing together the strengths of Ravencoin and Smart Contracts into a very powerful, flexible, and secure platform.
 Ravencoins asset feature is extremely powerful while being easier to use then Ethereums smart contracts.
-This opens up further and great potentail for the asset system, DAPP developers will now have the benefits of bot Ravencoin and Smart Contracts on a platform that scales seamlessly and offers greater flexibility.
+This opens up further and great potential for the asset system, DAPP developers will now have the benefits of both Ravencoin and Smart Contracts on a platform that scales seamlessly and offers greater flexibility.

 Asset and sub-asset issuance which are guaranteed to be unique names, paying dividends to holders, voting, and even messaging are possible.
 In addition these asstes cannot be accidentally destroyed unlike a Ethereum smart contract.
 But, Ravencoin assets are missing the ability to be traded trustlessly other then directly from person to person, unlike Ethereums smart contracts.